 NOTE!
 Before making a new inventory, ensure that the products have the correct purchase price.

-- Stock value correction report: Bring to the report, based on search criteria, products whose stock quantity is zero but whose stock value deviates from zero.
-Through the extended search, you can change the day when the correction transaction is recorded for this selected day.
-Additionally, on the page, you can select the desired products and automatically create a stock value correction transaction for them.
+• Stock value correction report: The report shows, based on the search criteria, products whose stock quantity is zero but whose stock value deviates from zero.
+Through the extended search, you can change the day when the correction transaction is recorded for the selected day.
+On the page, you can select the desired products and automatically create a stock value correction transaction for them.
 The function creates a new stock transaction row that zeroes the deviation in stock value.
 A correction transaction is formed in stock transactions, the sum of which is the opposite of the separating sum.
 The action does not affect the average price.

 Note!
 The stock value correction report uses the option "recorded for the transaction" as the purchase price.
 If you use the correction report, you can no longer use any other purchase price in stock management reports than "recorded for the transaction" for the respective product.

-3. Inventory the products with the correct values and balances.
-This way, the correct average price will appear behind the product.
+1. Inventory the products again with the correct values and balances so that the correct average price is formed for the product.

-This transaction corrects the stock value for the day these specific actions are performed.
-The action does not affect retroactively, meaning old transactions retain previously recorded values.
-Also, open sales and purchase transactions are not affected by the inventory entry, but the stock decreases/increases according to the delivery date of the sales transaction/purchase order.
+This transaction corrects the stock value for the day on which the actions are performed.
+The action does not affect retroactively, and old transactions retain previously recorded values.
+Open sales and purchase transactions are not affected by the inventory entry; instead, the stock decreases or increases according to the delivery date of the sales transaction or purchase order.

 Inventorying through the process basket cannot be done retroactively, and previous sales transactions cannot be linked to this inventory entry.